How transfer pricing works

 Conclusion

-Transfer pricing is a fundamental aspect of corporate taxation and international business strategy.
-Indian companies engaged in cross-border transactions must comply with CBDT regulations, maintain accurate documentation, and follow the arm’s length principle to avoid disputes and financial penalties.
+Transfer pricing is a key part of corporate taxation and international business strategy.
+Indian companies involved in cross-border transactions must follow CBDT rules, maintain proper documentation, and apply the arm’s length principle to avoid disputes and penalties.